dylnuge/dylnuge.com/content/post/2022/11/cascading-failure.md

-title = "Cascading Complexity and the Great Cold Boot" publish = true date = 2022-11-14 description = """A story about cold booting"""
+title = "Cascading Complexity and the Great Cold Boot" publish = true date = 2022-11-14 description = """A story about a cold, cold boot."""
 +++

 There's a lot of chatter going on about cold boots right now, and specifically